Compare

 Works for non-engineers

 Artists don't want to learn Azure Repos, PR reviews, or LFS config.
 They want to sync and commit.
-USourceControl's desktop app is designed for that — the same app engineers use.
+USourceControl's desktop app is designed for that.
+It's the same app engineers use.

 Predictable bundled pricing